McLargo/download-google-photos/README.md

 Secrets and variables are stored in `src/config.py` file.
 This file is not included in the repository.

-- DEFAULT_DOWNLOAD_PATH: str, path to download images
+- DEFAULT_DOWNLOAD_PATH(str): path to download images.
-- MOCK_PHOTOS_LIBRARY: bool, True to mock google photos library, False to use google photos library.
+- MOCK_PHOTOS_LIBRARY(bool): True to mock google photos library in debug mode.
+  False to use google photos library.

 Oauth file tokens are in oauth folder.
-This folder is not included in the repository.
+Get your owns from google. token/credentials files must not be included in the repository.